JAMBallou/card-shuffling/README.md

-<h1>Shuffle Science - Analyzing Machines, Riffles, and Algorithms in Card Shuffling</h1>
+<h1 align="center">Shuffle Science - Analyzing Machines, Riffles, and Algorithms in Card Shuffling</h1>

 <h2>About the site</h2>
 <p>This webpage is for my school science fair project, which made it to the State Fair.
 I am looking to improve the site by adding more than the current card <i>playground</i>.</p>